 The SHIV TT has a much simpler seat tube design than its predecessor in an effort to let the other aero components on the bike shine.
 The seat stays themselves are right on the UCI limits and are position far down the seat tube which is said to provide weight reduction, improved ride quality and greater frame stiffness.

 The seatpost on the SHIV TT comes courtesy of the Venge announced last year after the American outfit discovered it was lighter, more compliant and just as aerodynamically efficient as the skinniest seatpost design the UCI allows.

 One of the key talking points in the presentation accompanying the announcement of the SHIV TT was the fact that it’s just as fast on the work stand as it is on the road.
 With a mechanic friendly English thread BB in use, electronic gearing only and an easily adjustable cockpit, this certainly looks to be the case.
 The same can be said for bike fitters too, with the new cockpits oversized hardware mounting holes allowing for quick changes to the position of a rider including altering the armrest tilt, yaw, height and position as well as up to 30mm of stack height adjustment.

 6. Pricing and Availability

-At the time of publishing, the SHIV TT is limited to its WorldTour teams only, with retail “modules” (Frame, Fork, Bars, and Seatpost) and complete bikes set to hit local shores in early 2020.
+At the time of publishing, the SHIV TT is limited to its WorldTour teams only, with retail “modules” (Frame, Fork, Bars, and Seatpost) and complete bikes set to hit local shores.
 The SHIV TT will come in four sizes; X-Small, Small, Medium, and Large and pricing is yet to be announced.
 Check with your nearest bike store for local availability.